0xREALAldc/rocketseat-studies-notes/Ignite - ReactJS - Project 01.md

 `useState`
 - is the possibility to store data in a variable that react will *REACT* to changes and refresh the UI automatically for us
 - it's variables that we want the component to keep an eye on the changes
-- we declare a *state variable* using the syntax below and the use of the function that react provide for us, *setComments*, is where we apply the concept of *immutability*, where we don't change values but we create new values
+- we declare a *state variable* using the syntax below and the use of the function that react provide for us, *setComments*, where we apply the concept of *immutability*, where we don't change values but we create new values
 	- using the *setComments* we will not only pass the new value, but also pass the *current value + new value*
 ```jsx
 import { useState } from 'react'